lenin-24/Dhaka-University/803/API/API Security via postman.md

 ### if i am a user and want to delete some of my data but i dont have access as i am a user but still can gain admin access and delete it than that is called BFLA (broken function level authorization)

+### process of attack

+at first see the video id in burp request

+also if we want to see if we can do BOLA than we can go to intruder tab and select the id and click "Add $" than on filter payload type Numbers from 1 to 100